Pan21/Employee-Scheduling-Service/README.md

 ## Adding Employee's

 ESS allows admins to onboard new employee's and to set a schedule on the application.
+This is done by inputing the Users name Followed by each day of their schedule.
+Once the schedule is set then the admin confirms.

 ## Editing existing schedules